deep1049/Max-Fashion/README.md

 # maxfashion app_Clone

 This project is created by me , This is an e-commerce website that sells cloths products.
-WI built this cloning project Within 5 days and this is my third project during the Masai curriculum https://dainty-tulumba-dc1e5f.netlify.app/
+I built this cloning project Within 5 days and this is my third project during the Masai curriculum https://dainty-tulumba-dc1e5f.netlify.app/